Will7838/Christmas-lights/README.md

 *NOTE: You need to run a length of wire from the center of the pixel strip (meaning the point where the two sets join together) back to the PSU and connect it to the same + and - terminals as you did for the + and - pins at the start of the strip.
 The wires inside of the pixel strip are very small and if you don't add a "power boost" in the middle of the strip, the pixels at the end furtherest from the PSU end up a bit dim.*
 5. Connect a wire from the negative terminal on the PSU to the ground on the arduino.

+### Setting up other lights
+*There's no straight forward way of setting up the non-pixel lights because they're all a bit different.
+I'll put a general guide here, and also a troubleshooting guide below with things to try if you get weird/bad results.*
+1. Plug all mosfets into the breadboard.
+*MOSFET Pins - Hold the mosfet so you're looking at the text.
+(Mosfets are what make the lights fade in and out, they are controlled by the arduino).
+__LEFT LEG__: The control pin (aka the gate)
+__MIDDLE LEG__: The output pin (aka the drain)
+__RIGHT LEG__: The input pin (aka the source)  *

+**__NOTE__: The mosfet source must be fed from the negative wire coming from the power supply, and the drain must feed the negative wire going to the lights.
+THE POSITIVE WIRE HAS NOTHING TO DO WITH THE MOSFET AND DOESN'T HAVE ANYTHING TO DO WITH IT.  **

+2. All of the input pins also need to be joined together and connected to the ground on the arduino.
+This is easiest to do with a second small breadboard.
+3. All of the lights go through a mosfet except for the multicoloured lights (which go on the bush), and the two sets of rope lights.
+4. The warm white lights have their own power supply which plugs into the wall.
+The rest come out of the 3.3v supply from the PSU (I think it's the orange wire).

+**If things aren't working or they're acting weird, you can try adding a 10Kohm resister between the gate and the drain or the gate and the source.
+Just find something that works, it might be different for each lights.
+Another thing to note: some of the mosfets work better than others for some unknown reason, so if the lights are very dim when they should be off, try changing the mosfet, or adding a 10kohm resistor somewhere, and make sure the source is connected to a common ground with the other sources on the arduino.**